BISO Home > USLC/IUPAP Homepage > USLC/IUPAP Activities and Events

 5th IUPAP International Conference on Women in Physics: August 5-8, 2014

 Since 2002, the International Union of Pure and Applied Physics (IUPAP) has sponsored a series of triennial international conferences on women in physics.
-The Fifth IUPAP Conference on Women in Physics (ICWIP 2014) will be held August 5-8, 2014 in Waterloo, Canada.
-At the last conference, ICWIP4, roughly 250 delegates from more than 50 countries attended the meeting, including undergraduates, graduate students, faculty, society members and industrial physicists.
-This unique conference will bring together delegates from around the world to:
+The Fifth IUPAP Conference on Women in Physics (ICWIP 2014) was held August 5-8, 2014 in Waterloo, Canada.
+This unique conference brought together delegates from around the world to: